MariamRashad/911-Data-blog/README.md

 ### according  to some dangerous situations that has happened and the gradual increase of the emergency calls Iam going to discuss the  following questions : <br>
 1-What are the top 5 townships  for 911 calls?<br>
-2-What is the most common Reason for a 911 call ?<br>
+2-What are the most common Reasons for a 911 call ?<br>
 3-How many calls does 911 recieve during a year ?<br>
 # File Descriptions
+The file is about the 911 emergency calls , what are the top town ships for 911 calls? and what are the most common reasons for it by making some data analysis of the existing dataset.
+Check my post on Medium

 # Licensing, Authors, Acknowledgements